JereKuusela/valheim-expand_world/publish/README.md

 # Seeds

 The layout of the world is pre-determined, and each world is just a snapshot of it.
-The world can be manually moved in this layout with `Offset X` and `Offset Y` settings.
+The world can be manually moved in this layout with `Offset X` (to west) and `Offset Y` (to south) settings.

 Each biome adds some height variation on top of the base altitude.
 This can be controlled with `Height variation seed` setting.